 What hiring managers actually look for

-Sales hiring managers review hundreds of resumes per open role.
+Store managers and sales leads review stacks of resumes for every open floor position.
 Here is what separates the callbacks from the rejections.

 -